We thought you'd appreciate an explanation of some common Cascade lingo. If we're missing something, please let us know at [[creative]].

 An announcement is a type of page you can create in Cascade.
 Announcements often appear on lists, either within a listing page or a listbox with their Title and Summary presented.
 An example might be something like "Enforcement of parking restrictions in effect all summer."

-Pretty much everything in Cascade is an asset: pages, folders, files, formats, references, etc.
+Pretty much everything in Cascade is an asset: folders, pages, images, documents, etc.

-The W&M website is structured into three main columns.
+Most pages within W&M websites are structured into three main columns.
 The first column is the left side of the page, housing your menu and social media buttons (if applicable).
 The second column is the middle of the page, housing your main content.
 The third (optional) column is the right side of the page, housing widgets, related links and listboxes.
+Some pages and page elements, including our new Rows, utilize the full width of the page, extending across all three columns.

 This word is interchangeable with "content."
 For example, the term "body copy" refers to the content in the body of a page.